1. My spouse is serving in the Armed Forces, stationed in another country. Can I still file for divorce?

 No. Once again, it is the language in the order or state law that controls.
 Your attorney should tell you when the obligation is to terminate so that you can plan your financial affairs.

-Please feel free to contact Tripcony, May and Associates at 501-296-9999 to schedule your free consultation today.
+Please feel free to contact Tripcony May at 501-296-9999 to schedule your free consultation today.